zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 ======================================================================
-4. Building and running the .NET Compact Framework demo
+5. Building and running the .NET Compact Framework demo (Visual Studio 2008)
 ======================================================================

 Note that the Visual Studio project file requires the Ice Visual